siddhesh-sakhalkar/SakhalkarLab/index.md

 {% capture text %}

-Please browse through our published papers and patents to learn more about our past research.
+Please review our published papers and patents to learn more about our prior research.
+In particular, we encourage you to explore our recent work that combines statistical analysis of measured population Frequency Response Function data with Finite Element Method simulations to predict device-to-device variations during high-volume manufacturing of hardware devices.

 {%
   include button.html